Veteran News & Information

 Veterans Info Page 3 Veteran Information

 VETERAN INFO PAGE 4 More VA Information

-VET INFO PAGE 5 Community Resources Available to Vets
+VET INFO PAGE 5 Drug/Substance Abuse Info for Vets

 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
 Veterans and their loved ones can call 1-800-273-8255 and Press 1, chat online, or send a text message to 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year.
 Support for deaf and hard of hearing individuals is available.